 can be found at Wikipedia

-For a very nice scale color drawing of this aircraft, see here and here and here.
+For several very nice scale color drawings of this aircraft, see here (7 versions available on left).

 Additional color schemes for this aircraft can be found here.